Collisteru/yuanding/writeup.md

 To our knowledge, there are no good existing AIs for Skud Pai Sho.
 Part of the goal for this project was to see if we could use techniques discussed in class to create a good AI player for the game.

 This project was particularly challenging because it involved implementing the game of Skud Pai Sho from scratch in Python and in a way that would make it a good framework for the AI.
 To make this task tenable in the month we had, we implmemented a greatly simplified version of Skud Pai Sho that is played on a smaller board and with only one type of piece.
 Each piece can only move one space orthogonally to decreate the number of options for each piece.
 These changes significantly reduced the branching factor, which was by far the most challenging aspect of this project.
-However, even our simplified game is still a very complex environment, adn the AI exhibits interesting and emergent behavior in the environment that we've implemented.
+However, even our simplified game is still a very complex environment, and the AI exhibits interesting and emergent behavior in the environment that we've implemented.

+### Demo

+This project includes many demos allowing you to see the AIs in action.
+To see them, run the following files in your terminal.
+ALL OUTPUT IS DISPLAYED IN THE TERMINAL, SO MAKE SURE YOU ARE RUNNING THESE VIA THE TERMINAL.

+playervsplayer.py -- Play against your friend on the same terminal

+playervsai.py -- Allows you to play against the AI

+aivsai.py -- Watch the AIs play against each other.

+aivsrand.py -- Watch an AI play against a totally random opponent.

 ### The libraries used are the following: